boundarybitlabs/rkwhisper/README.md

   --socket /tmp/rkwhisper.sock
 ```

-`rkwhisperd` creates one persistent three-worker `ParallelTranscriberPool` per
+`rkwhisperd` creates one scheduler thread and one persistent three-worker
+`ParallelTranscriberPool` per enabled model.
+Session threads accept clients
+concurrently, while each model scheduler processes transcription jobs serially.
+The concurrency limits are bounded and configurable; all queue depths must be at
+least 1.

-enabled model.
-For packaged installs, run the service as the `rkwhisper` user
+For packaged installs, run the service as the `rkwhisper` user and group and let
-and group and let systemd create `/run/rkwhisper` with `RuntimeDirectory`.
+systemd create `/run/rkwhisper` with `RuntimeDirectory`. `rkwhisperd` binds the
-`rkwhisperd` binds the socket and sets its mode to `0660`; it does not change
+socket and sets its mode to `0660`; it does not change socket ownership at
-socket ownership at startup.
+startup.

 A typical service setup uses: